ibexa/documentation-developer/docs/pim/create_custom_catalog_filter.md

+---
+description: Fine-tune product catalogs by adding a custom catalog filter for selecting products from the PIM.
+---

 # Create custom catalog filter

 Catalog filters let you narrow down the products from the PIM that are available in the given [catalog](pim.md#catalogs).